2020 Kaharlyk police rape

 The 2020 Kaharlyk police rape took place in May 2020 in Ukraine, garnering extensive media coverage.
 On May 23, 2020, police officers in the town of Kaharlyk in Kyiv Oblast (province) tortured and raped a woman who was being kept in police custody.
 The event caused a public outcry.

 Events

 On May 23, two police officers took a witness to the theft, a local woman born in 1994, to the police station.

 On the night of May 24, an operative in his office tortured a woman.
-He put a gas mask on her head, handcuffed her and fired a shotgun over the woman's head, after which he raped her several times.
+He put a gas mask on her head, handcuffed her and fired a pistol over the woman's head, after which he raped her several times.
 She was beaten and raped several times in the ward, and the next day the woman went to the local hospital.

 In addition, police used physical force on a man who was also in the department.
 Threatening him with rape, they brought him to his knees, beat him on the head with a rubber truncheon, put on a gas mask, and fired a pistol over his head.
 As a result, the victim's ribs and nose were broken.